samwhindleton/wdiroutcomes/roadmap/week 22.md

 * Tools to begin to create your job search strategy

 * Begin to learn how to network locally and how to describe yourself as a GA student

+* Take a stab at your LinkedIn Profile

 ## Framing
 Now that you have a general understanding of how to best partner and work with Outcomes throughout your time at GA and post course, let's talk about how to best set yourself up for success in your local market.
 We will re-look at your 5 year plan and think about ways to make that happen.